The realization problem for non-integer Seifert fibered surgeries: Proofs of Theorem and Proposition

-Thus we are ready to prove Theorem~\ref{thm:nonint} and conclude the paper. \begin{proof}[Proof of Theorem~\ref{thm:nonint}] In the case $e=2$, Lemma~\ref{lem:CM_thm_plumbings} shows that the intersection form of the canonical plumbing is isomorphic to a $p/q$-changemaker lattice whose stable coefficients compute the Alexander polynomial of $K$.
-Lemma~\ref{lem:lattices_to_surgery} then shows that the existence of this changemaker lattice allows us to construct a knot $K'$ with the required properties.
-The $e\geq 3$ case of this theorem is precisely given by Lemma~\ref{lem:e>=2_case}. \end{proof}
+Thus we are ready to prove Theorem~\ref{thm:nonint} and conclude the paper. \thmnonint* \begin{proof}[Proof of Theorem~\ref{thm:nonint}] We have two cases to consider either $e(Y)=-2$ or $|e(Y)|\geq 3$.
+First suppose that $e(Y)=-2$.
+Since

+where $\overline{K}$ is knot obtained by reflecting $K$, Lemma~\ref{lem:CM_thm_plumbings} shows that the intersection form of the canonical plumbing bounding $-Y$ is isomorphic to a $p/q$-changemaker lattice whose stable coefficients compute the Alexander polynomial of $\overline{K}$.
+Lemma~\ref{lem:lattices_to_surgery} then shows that the existence of this changemaker lattice allows us to construct a knot $\overline{K'}$ which is a torus knot or a cable of a torus knot with $\Delta_{\overline{K'}}(t)=\Delta_{\overline{K}}(t)$ and $S_{-p/q}^3(\overline{K})\cong S_{-p/q}^3(\overline{K'})$.
+Reflecting yields a knot $K'$ with the desired properties.
+After reflecting suitably, the case that $|e(Y)|\geq 3$ is precisely given by Lemma~\ref{lem:e>=3_case}. \end{proof}